Lawn conversion rebate

 Cardboard paper, or other completely biodegradable weed barriers Landscape fabric, any plastic or non-biodegradable weed barriers

-All rebates that, individually or in combination, total $600 or more in a tax year require submittal of a W-9 form to the District prior to payment.
-All personal information provided within the W-9 is kept confidential in accordance with the Privacy Act.
+For residential customers applying for rebates that, individually or in combination total $600 or more in a tax year, EBMUD requires the submittal of a W-9 form from the person receiving the payment prior to payment.
+All personal information provided within the W-9 will be kept confidential in accordance with the Consumer Privacy Act and other applicable state and federal law.

 Our rebate programs have expiration dates to allow us to make modifications as needed.
 Unless designated as a pilot on our website, most of our rebate programs will continue beyond the expiration date listed on the application.

 Super rebate applications are accepted year round.
 We encourage applying early to maximize water savings and to get a head start on preparing for fall/winter planting.
 All aspects of the project besides planting can be completed outside of the "cool season" window.
-Super rebate deadlines will allow time to meet the planting window requirement regardless of when the initial application is received.
+Nine month project deadlines allow time to meet the planting window requirement regardless of when the initial application is received.